The Top 8 Citizenships of the Richest People in the World

 But of course, sunshine and luxury aren’t the main reasons why the super-wealthy choose to live in Monaco (plenty of other countries offer that, too).

-No, the main reason Monaco is so popular is because, unlike many low-tax countries, which are often mislabeled as such, it’s a true tax haven: as a resident of Monaco, you pay zero income tax – hence the appeal.
+No, Monaco is so popular mainly because, unlike many low-tax countries, which are often mislabeled as such, it’s a true tax haven.
+As a resident of Monaco, you pay zero income tax – hence the appeal.

 One thing that Monaco doesn’t have in its favour, however, is that, despite its location in the south of Europe, it’s not an EU member state, which is exactly why our next country scores higher.